-Diane Diefenderfer has been a lecturer for the Claire Trevor School of the Arts Dance Department since 1988.
+Diane Diefenderfer joined the Dance Department of the Claire Trevor School of the Arts in 1988.
 She teaches all levels of ballet technique, pointe and repertory as well as Pilates Mat and Reformer classes for the Dance Wellness Program.
 Diane serves as undergraduate advisor and conducts auditions for admittance into the dance major.

 Diane was a trainee with the Harkness Ballet in New York as well as a student at the American Ballet Theatre School studying with Patricia Wilde and Michael Maule.
 Diane’s professional career began with the Frankfurt Ballet under the direction of Alfonso Cata, Kent Stowell and Francia Russell.
 She performed first in the corps de ballet and later as a soloist, in the classic repertoire as well as in numerous Balanchine ballets.
 Returning to the United States, Diane was a guest artist with the Eglevsky Ballet and New Jersey Ballet before moving to California where she joined John Clifford’s Los Angeles Ballet as a soloist.
 She has performed extensively throughout Europe and Asia as well as the United States in favorite roles including Balanchine’s Four Temperaments, Apollo, La Valse and Allegro Brilliante to name a few.
 Her 20-year career as a dancer as well as her work with master teacher Wilhelm Burmann have influenced and inspired her teaching style.
 Diane has taught for Dance Aspen, the Jillana School, Ballet Pacifica, DeFore Dance Center, Academia de Ballet del Valle Mexico City, Idyllwild School of Music and Arts, and Cirque du Soliel Las Vegas.
 She is a committee member for the National Choreographer’s Initiative as well as teacher for the company.